You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing via a signed consent and our practice will respond within 30 days.
 There may be costs associated with providing this information, please contact our reception staff for more information.

-Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
-From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
-You may also request that we correct or update your information, and you should make such requests in writing to our Practice Manager via email – admin@trinitycarefp.com.au.
+The practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+Sometimes, we will ask you to verify your personal information held by the practice is correct and current.
+You may request we correct or update your information.
+To do this please contact the Practice Manager at admin@trinitycarefp.com.au.

 We take complaints and concerns regarding privacy seriously.
-You should express any privacy concerns you may have in writing.
-We will then attempt to resolve it in accordance with our resolution procedure within 30 days.
+You should express any privacy concerns you may have.
+We will then attempt to resolve it in accordance with the resolution procedure within 30 days:

 Trinity Care Family Practice